Skip to main content

 useSelectElementChangeHandler

 Used by the ValueSelector component.
-Returns a memoized change handler specifically for HTML <select /> elements.
+Returns a memoized change handler designed specifically for HTML <select /> elements.

 function useSelectElementChangeHandler(props: {